 For full, detailed instructions, including the how and why of each and every ingredient, I recommend you check out the helpful information here and here.
 Otherwise, you can follow along with me below for a condensed version of how to strip your laundry:

 Step 1: Choose a Stripping Solution

-I highly recommend using the GroVia Mighty Bubbles solution as opposed to one of the other options because a) you’ll probably have a lot of build up especially if you’ve been using the homemade soap for a year or longer; and b) the Grovia pods have a higher concentration of enzymes, so they’re better for non-mineral buildup (i.e. we’re dealing with more than just a hard water issue here).
+I used the GroVia Mighty Bubbles solution as opposed to the DIY solution because I’d been using the homemade laundry soap for years; and the GroVia pods have a higher concentration of enzymes, so they’re better for non-mineral buildup.

 Step 2: Soak Your Laundry

-Fill up your bathtub or a large container (or even your washer drum) about half way with very hot water – the hottest you can get from your faucet.
+Fill up your bathtub or a large container about half way with very hot water – the hottest you can get from your faucet.
 Drop 2-3 Grovia pods into the tub (depending on amount of water), and watch as they start fizzing.
 Then give the water a good stir to help the pods dissolve completely.